 Leaving everything behind is one of the hardest decisions someone has to make.
-And for those fleeing the Northern Triangle of Central America, leaving is often the only choice.
+And for those fleeing the North of Central America, leaving is often the only choice.
 Hundreds of thousands of families have been uprooted from their homes in recent years, escaping gang violence, extortion and persecution.
 They undertake dangerous journeys just to find a safe place to restart their lives.

 But starting over in a new country goes beyond finding a new place to live.
 It’s about rebuilding self-esteem, being part of a new community and becoming self-sufficient once again.
 Thanks to the support of generous USA for UNHCR donors, hundreds of Central American families have received support through an integration program that relocates displaced families to areas where they can find better opportunities to rebuild their lives.
 The program was initially piloted in Saltillo, Mexico, in 2019 and helped relocate more than 5,500 refugees in the first year alone.
-It has now been expanded to other cities and providing even more refugees a chance at a better future.
+It has now been expanded to other cities to provide even more refugees a chance at a better future.

 These are the stories of three Central American families who have found hope through this generous program:

 Claudia was forced to leave everything behind after she became the target of local gangs in El Salvador.
 She left her children in the custody of their grandmother hoping they would have a normal life, but soon the children were not safe either and had to move from house to house to stay ahead of the gangs.

 Thanks to UNHCR’s local integration program, Claudia and her children were reunited in Saltillo - a city in northeast Mexico - and she was able to secure a full-time job in a factory.
 Her children are back in school and she is now pursuing a degree in industrial engineering that will allow her to find a better job in the future.